MECHANISMS OF SARS-COV-2 INFECTION, TRANSMISSION AND SURVIVAL

 Both outcomes may provoke anemia or hypoxia (low cell oxygen), as well as the respiratory and systemic damage observed in COVID cases.

-Blood cell and vascular damage as a result of systemic infection has been shown to increase blood clotting factors, worsening disease severity for those with coronary heart disease and other vascular conditions.
+Blood cell and vascular damage as a result of systemic infection have been shown to increase blood clotting factors, worsening disease severity for those with coronary heart disease and other vascular conditions.

 Fibrosis, reduced tissue oxygenation and impaired vascular function are common outcomes in those with COVID-19.[24]
 This may be related to low oxygen levels and/or ACE2 receptor takeover by the virus.